meet-projects/Y1-Summer-Labs/02. Datatypes Lab/DataTypes & Variables.md

 1. Go over each line with your partner, and try to guess what each line returns as an **output**... discuss what your guesses are!

 1. Now, after you're done guessing and discussing, let's put your theories to the test!
-    - Write each line in the Repl.it **editor**, then press the `Run` button and understand why it is what it is.
+    - Write each line in IDLE, then press the `Run` button and understand why it is what it is.
     - If you don't understand something specific, try and ask your partner first :)
     - Remember! , if there are outputs that you do not understand, don’t hesitate to ask your TAs or Instructors!